x64Corp/www.x64-corp.com/README.md

 ### We are hiring.

-If you think that your skills could be a match for us?
-Please send in your resume to jenni.yang@x64-corp.com
+If you think that your skills could be a match for us, please send in your resume to jenni.yang@x64-corp.com